2526054-wq/jeffreynw/README.md

 >Third Step Is About Leveling Up Your Id each sinner have different skill some of them is almost the same like their counter part from lv 1 they will do less damage and low clash power but the more level they gain the more damage and clash power (works with evade too)
 #
-> how to gain exp? well you gonna need atleast some enkepelahim module
+> how to gain exp? well you gonna need atleast some enkephalin module require 3 fo do a 100% and 6 to skip but give 50%

+>Events
+they are a unique event that the game had sometime they rerun those event in the event you can grind for some good rewards you can get 20x pull,and a 000 id for 1000P

+>end game (MDE)
+on the end game phase mostly waiting for new canto you might have some id with uptie 4 and 1 or all ego on max uptie too during this phase what you need to do is
+Grind MD or MDI (Infinity) or MDE (EXTREME) hidden boss also can be found on MDE they are kinda hard but they gift are good

+>Thats All See ya!